 1 Almond butter

 Almond butter makes for a great post-workout snack, thanks to its combination of protein (around seven grams per serving), fiber, and healthy fats.
-It is high monounsaturated fat, which lowers LDL cholesterol and raises HDL cholesterol.
+It is high in monounsaturated fat, which lowers LDL cholesterol and raises HDL cholesterol.
 It can also help control blood sugar after eating.
 Almond butter also contains more vitamin E, calcium, and iron than peanut butter.
 Compared to peanut butter, it’s higher in fiber, lower in saturated fat, and lowest in carbohydrates.

 Look for almond butter that’s made from dry roasted almonds and free from added sugar and oil.
 We like Whole Foods’ 365 Creamy Almond Butter because it’s made from just one ingredient.